tuanrpt/MOST/README.md

 # MOST: Multi-Source Domain Adaptation via Optimal Transport for Student-Teacher Learning

-This is the implementation of **[MOST: Multi-Source Domain Adaptation via Optimal Transport for Student-Teacher Learning](https://auai.org/uai2021/pdf/uai2021.106.pdf)** model which has been accepted at UAI 2021.
+This is the implementation of paper **[MOST: Multi-Source Domain Adaptation via Optimal Transport for Student-Teacher Learning](https://auai.org/uai2021/pdf/uai2021.106.pdf)** which has been accepted at UAI 2021.

 ## A. Setup